morgan-pernelle/todo-list/README.md

-Simple Todo List application using localStorage to have persistent data after refreshing the page.
+Simple Todo List application using localStorage to have persistent dataafter refreshing the page and through tabs.

 The app can be used [here](https://todo-list-peach-theta.vercel.app/).